2026 UNSW STEM, Robotics & Coding Challenge

 Project Ideas:

-• A rescue story where a character helps people cross a broken bridge
+• A rescue story where a character helps people reach safety

 • An emergency warning animation for the highway collapse